devspace-sh/devspace/docs/pages/development/terminal.md

 ---
-title: Use the temrinal proxy
+title: Use the terminal proxy
 ---

 content